 Even Facebook is often used as shadow IT when employees on their own forms a group based for employees, where sensitive data might be shared or discussed.
 This may seem harmless, but what happens when an employee leaves the company to work for a competitor and they are still a member of the group.
-Again, the IT department has no control over what is shared with who and who might have access to the content.
+Again, the IT department has no control over the content leak.
 In many cases, they are not even aware that the Facebook group exists.

 Lack of internal collaboration.
-Sending collaborative documents as email attachments to team members means that every team member has their own personal copy and new content must be collected by someone and stitched in the original document.
+Sending collaborative documents as email attachments to team members means that every team member has their own personal copy.
+Thus, new content must be collected by someone and stitched in the original document.

 Expected productivity gains can’t be reached because of some or all of the above reasons.
 Then, what is the new tool or system worth.
 Some systems are even so difficult to use, that training of certain user groups is futile.
 Often they just need a simplified version of the system, that demands little or no training, and basically just contains the basic features that they need to get work done.
 Read our other article about how to avoid SharePoint Online end-user training.